DAI-Lab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature

+   Try to use the naming scheme of prefixing your branch with ``gh-X`` where X is the associated issue, such as ``gh-3-fix-foo-bug``.
+And if you are not developing on your own fork, further prefix the branch with your Github username, like ``githubusername/gh-3-fix-foo-bug``.

    Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass flake8 and the